|

 Oh, good.
 You’re still reading.
 That must mean you’re somewhat interested to know whether or not there are any special foods for patients that had open heart surgery.

-So you know, I had aortic and pulmonary valve replacement in 2005.
+So you know, I had aortic valve replacement in 2005.
 One of the reasons I chose this surgical option (known as the Ross Procedure) was because I did not want to take any medication (Coumadin) after my heart valve surgery to prevent clotting on a mechanical valve.

 In light of that my surgical procedure, I do not have any food restrictions that may arise from the simultaneous intake of medicine (again Warfarin / Coumadin).